tobiaslabs/hunch/README.md

 hunch --config hunch.config.js
 ```

-A simple configuration file would specify the folder containing Markdown files, the output filepath to write the JSON file, and some metadata details:
+A simple configuration file would specify the content folder (where the Markdown files are), the output filepath to write the JSON file, and other configuration details:

 ```js
 // hunch.config.js